-Mahalabia, also known as Mahalabi, is a Middle Eastern dessert of boiled milk, slightly sweetened & flavoured with rose or orange water.
+Mahalabia, also known as Mahalabi, is a Middle Eastern dessert of boiled milk, slightly sweetened and flavoured with rose or orange water.
 Very much like Blanc Mange, it is extremely easy to make, takes only a few minutes, then placed in the fridge to cool.

-During the summer months, when my roses are in full bloom, I alway have homemade rose syrup, and this is just one of the few desserts in which I use rose syrup, instead of rose water.
+During the summer months, when my roses are in full bloom, I always have homemade rose syrup, and this is just one of the few desserts in which I use rose syrup, instead of rose water.

-200ml fresh whole milk
+- 200ml fresh whole milk

-200ml evaporated milk
+- 200ml evaporated milk

-60g caster sugar
+- 60g caster sugar

-2 tbsp cornflour, mixed into a paste with 1-2 tbsp milk
+- 2 tbsp cornflour, mixed into a paste with 1-2 tbsp milk

-1-2 tbsp rose water or orange water (to taste)
+- 1-2 tbsp rose water or orange water (to taste)

-finely crushed seeds of 2 cardamoms
+- finely crushed seeds of 2 cardamoms

-some crushed/flaked nuts (almonds & pistachios are good)
+- some crushed/flaked nuts (almonds & pistachios are good)

-2 tsp of rose syrup (optional)
+- 2 tsp of rose syrup (optional)

-1. Bring both types of milk to boil in a small saucepan or milk pan.
+- Bring to boil on medium heat, stirring once or twice to help the sugar dissolve.
 Watch it carefully as boiling milk will suddenly rise up!

-2. Lower the heat completely and add the cornflour paste, stirring immediately.
+- Once it's just coming to boil, lower the heat completely and add the cornflour paste, stirring immediately.

-3. Keep stirring until it thickens to the consistency of thick/Greek yoghurt.
+- Keep stirring until it thickens to the consistency of thick/Greek yoghurt.
 Shouldn't take more than 2 minutes.

-5. Pour into serving dishes/cups & place in the fridge to cool for at least 3 hours.
+- Pour into serving dishes/cups & place in the fridge to cool for at least 3 hours.
 It will thicken when cool.

 - To serve, drizzle a teaspoon of rose syrup over it (if using) and sprinkle with nuts.